Informational

 Frequently Asked Questions

 The Disallow directive in a robots.txt file tells web crawlers which parts of the website they should not access or crawl.
-For example, if you want to prevent crawlers from indexing your private.html page, you would add:\ User-agent: *
+For example, if you want to prevent crawlers from indexing your private.html page, you would add:

 Disallow: /private.html

 Yes, while most search engine bots follow the instructions in the robots.txt file, some bots, particularly malicious ones, may choose to ignore it.
-If you want to ensure that pages are not indexed, you can use a "noindex" meta tag instead.
+Thus, there are good bots and bad bots.
+The former, such as a web crawler, obeys the instructions issued by the robot.txt file.

 Shan